Sony RX10 IV versus Panasonic FZ2500

 The side-by-side display below illustrates the physical size and weight of the Sony RX10 IV and the Panasonic FZ2500.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is notably larger (13 percent) than the Sony RX10 IV.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably larger (112 percent) than the Sony RX10 IV.
 However, the FZ2500 is markedly lighter (16 percent) than the RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.